NixOS/nixpkgs/doc/README.md

 [Docs for Nixpkgs stable](https://nixos.org/manual/nixpkgs/stable/) are also available.

-If you want to contribute to the documentation, [here's how to do it](https://nixos.org/manual/nixpkgs/unstable/#chap-contributing).

 If you're only getting started with Nix, go to [nixos.org/learn](https://nixos.org/learn).

-## Contributing to this documentation {#chap-contributing}
+## Contributing to this documentation

-The sources of the Nixpkgs manual are in the [doc](https://github.com/NixOS/nixpkgs/tree/master/doc) subdirectory of the Nixpkgs repository.

 You can quickly check your edits with `nix-build`: